akarengin/Repair-Service/README.md

 # Repair Service

 This application enables customer to fill in a failure logging form so that the repair service can be used to register customer data and fixed part of his/her product.
-Then when the repair date comes it creates log info which informs the customer about it.log info which informs customer about it.
+Then when the repair date comes it creates log info which informs the customer about it.

 # Prerequisites